 Cleaning without chemicals is a lifestyle choice that often comes with a higher price tag, but it doesn’t have to!

 For non-toxic floor cleaner I’ve been super impressed by this hard floor cleaner – works amazing on my wood AND tile (yay for only 1 product to do both!).

-The bathroom is another area of the home that I try to find natural products – but they have to really WORK.
+The bathroom is an area of the home that I try to find natural products – but they have to really WORK.

-The best thing about these products is that they are very affordable – you don’t need to go broke to clean green!
+The best thing about these products is that they are very affordable and can often be used throughout your home – you don’t need to go broke to clean green!